Home > Knowledge Base > Literature Review > How To Evaluate Sources And Critically Appraise Literature

 Step 7: Look For Signs Of Authorial Bias

-• Investigate the author’s background, affiliations, and any potential conflicts of interest.
+• Consider the author’s background, affiliations, and potential conflicts of interest.

 Step 8: Check References And Cross-Reference Sources

-• Examine the references cited in the source to ensure they are from reliable and credible sources.
+Examine the references cited in the source to ensure they are reliable.
+Cross-reference these sources to validate the reliability of the original work.

 Step 9: Evaluate The Cited Works And Citation Patterns